Rameau-Lab/PolypDetection/README.md

     - Filenames in the format of HF|PF_patientid_framenumber.jpg, for example, HF002_tensor(337).jpg or PF002_tensor(337).jpg

-      - PF or HF => specifiying whether the frames contains a polyp or not
+      - PF or HF => depending on whether the frame contains a polyp or not